The Environmental Damage Regulations

 - inform the Environment Agency or other authorities (eg, Natural England, for damage to SSSIs or protected species and the Marine Management Organisation for inshore sea pollution) who will provide information on what must be done to prevent the damage and or remedy the damage.

 What happens if enforcement authority has to remedy the damage itself?

 If the Environment Agency or another enforcement agency has to remedy the damage itself, the body which has caused the damage will be liable to pay the enforcement agency’s costs.

 Who enforces the Environmental Damage Regulations?

-In England and Wales the Environmental Damage Regulations are enforced by the Environment Agency, Natural England, local councils and the Secretary of State.
+In England and Wales the Environmental Damage Regulations are enforced by the Environment Agency, Natural England, the Marine Management Organisation, local councils and the Secretary of State.
 Which body administers and enforces the regulations depends on the scale of the damage involved.